barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 * Show terrain in Columbus view.
 * Interesting ways to morph terrain during transitions?
 * 2D - what happens to terrain?
 Bump mapping?
+* Rendering
    * Fill cracks between tiles.
 How can our screen-space work for ellipsoid tiles be adapted?
 Plan B - skirts.
    * Popping artifacts.
 Morph between LODs?
 Do nothing?

 ## Medium term